A Brief History Of Monaco: The World’s Wealthiest Principality

 Economy

-Thanks to the extremely fortunate and lucrative history of Monaco, a CIA report has deemed that the country has the third highest GDP per capita in the world (behind Liechtenstein and Qatar) at $115,700 USD.
-The nation-state also has an unemployment rate of just 2% and the lowest poverty rate in the world.
+Thanks to the extremely fortunate and lucrative history of Monaco, back in 2019, the country was named the third highest GDP per capita in the world (behind Liechtenstein and Qatar) at US$115,700.
+The nation-state also had an unemployment rate of just 2% and the lowest poverty rate in the world.
 Perhaps most spectacularly, Monaco has the highest number of millionaires and billionaires per capita.

 Formula 1

-For some of the most glorious F1 Monaco memories, check out the time Kimi Raikonnen once retired from the Monaco GP and walked straight to his yacht.
+For some of the most glorious F1 Monaco memories, revisit the time Kimi Raikkonen retired from the Monaco GP and walked straight onto his yacht.

 Boss Hunting